CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/boot/readme.md

 1. Add to boot chain: https://belongtothenight.github.io/HOW_TO/how_to_LINUX-auto_launch_program_on_boot/
 2. Extend PCR: Add log entry when extending, to PCR x.

+## Notes

+1. Due to no tpm2-tools found to be able to perform TPM hashing operation without overwriting the PCR, the generated hash is stored in NVM for now.
+This is the reason requiring additional TPM configuration and NVM R/W operations.

 ## Reference

 1. https://uapi-group.org/specifications/specs/linux_tpm_pcr_registry/